-Prior to commencement of Stage 1 operations, the Australian Government may consider acquisition of additional land or interests in land (such as easements) for properties which are located within the footprint of the airport proposal and are yet to be acquired (or where otherwise appropriate for airport operational matters such as for aircraft navigational safety).
+Prior to commencement of Stage 1 operations, the Australian Government may consider acquisition of additional land or interests in land (such as easements) for properties which are located either within the footprint of the airport proposal, or which are otherwise required for airport operational matters such as for aircraft navigational safety.
+Where developments for matters such as aircraft navigational safety (e.g. runway lighting or instrumentation) are located outside of the airport site on land over which the Australian Government has rights such as an easement permitting the development, the Airport Plan will authorise the carrying out of these developments as 'ancillary developments' on 'associated sites' (see sections 96C and 96L of the Airports Act).